Xilinx/VVAS/_sources/docs/common/common_plugins.rst.txt

 .. figure:: ../images/image11.png

 The ivas_xdpuinfer is the acceleration software library that controls the DPU through the Vitis AI interface.
 The ivas_xdpuinfer does not modify the contents of the input buffer.
 The input buffer is passed to the Vitis AI model library that generates the inference data.
-This inference data is then mapped into the VVAS metameta structure and attached to the input buffer.
+This inference data is then mapped into the VVAS meta data structure and attached to the input buffer.
 The same input buffer is then pushed to the downstream plug-in.

 For ``ivas_xdpuinfer`` implementation details, refer to `ivas_xdpuinfer source code <https://github.com/Xilinx/VVAS/tree/master/ivas-accel-sw-libs/ivas_xdpuinfer>`_